 Support and advocate towards a more informed, dignified and engaged pregnancy, birth and postnatal time

-Encourage confidence and attachment in early mothering
+Encourage confidence and attachment in early mothering and parenting

 Provide safety through continuous, culturally appropriate, language-inclusive presence.